CaseBender Endpoints

 Security Best Practices

-- Never share your Secret Key - treat it like a password
+- Never share your API key - treat it like a password

 - Rotate API keys regularly - revoke old keys and create new ones periodically